isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/synchronization/start-pipeline-batch-manually.rst

 Start a Pipeline Batch Manually
 =================================

-Data synchronization is controlled using items called *Pipeline Batches*.
+Data synchronization is controlled using items called *pipeline batches*.
-A *Pipeline Batch* can be started in a number of ways.
-The easiest way is to start the *Pipeline Batch* manually.
+A pipeline batches can be started in a number of ways.
+The easiest way is to start the pipeline batches manually.

 .. tip::
   Be aware of the data in your CRM.
 If you run the synchronization